Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: Numerical results

+One can also note the change in the overall allowed region indicated in figure~\ref{fig:Tp-R-diff} by the white dashed and dotted lines.
+The region of non-percolation is significantly shifted and also the region where the phase transition is expected to be sourced by QCD effects is pushed to lower values of $g_X$ at NLO.
+Therefore, the predictions for the GW signal in this region could be significantly altered by using the LO or NLO approach.

-Last, we should ask the question about the source of the gravitational waves -- for what region of the parameter space are they produced via collisions of bubbles and where by the sound waves? \footnote{The recent ref.~\cite{Lewicki:2022pdb} pointed out, based on numerical simulations, that for strongly supercooled transitions the spectra sourced by bubble collisions look the same as the ones sourced by sound waves in the plasma.
+To formulate the predictions for the GW spectra, we should ask the question about the source of the gravitational waves -- for which region of the parameter space are they produced via collisions of bubbles and where by sound waves? \footnote{The recent ref.~\cite{Lewicki:2022pdb} pointed out, based on numerical simulations, that for strongly supercooled transitions the spectra sourced by sound waves in the plasma look the same as the ones sourced by bubble collisions.
 Taking this into account, in practice the source of GW does not matter for the signal.
 It is anyway interesting to see, where in the parameter space supercooling is strong enough to allow for a runaway scenario.} Our predictions for the efficiency factor for producing GWs via sound waves, $\kappa_{\mathrm{sw}}$ based on the LO and NLO potential are shown in figure~\ref{fig:kappa}.
 It is clear that, depending on the region of the parameter space, GWs can be sourced by either of the mechanisms, and the difference in the predicted source between the two methods is limited to a rather narrow range of the parameter space.
 This is interesting, since in ref.~\cite{Kierkla:2022odc} for scans performed at a fixed renormalisation scale no region was found where the dominant source would correspond to bubble collisions (as opposed to predictions based on the RG-improved potential).
 In our current approach, the scale is fixed in the HT regime, where the tunnelling takes place.
 However, it is fixed to $\kappa T$ so effectively it is different for every point in the parameter space and is proportional to the percolation temperature.
 This suggests, that allowing the scale to change is crucial for seeing bubble collisions. \footnote{ Compare with the approach of ref.~\cite{Salvio:2023qgb}, where the scale was fixed and bubble collisions were assumed to be the main source of GW. }